Automunge/AutoMunge/README.md

 saved to a returned dictionary for subsequent consistent processing of test data that wasn't available at initial address with the postmunge(.) function.

-The feature engineering
+The feature engineering transformations are recorded with a series of suffixes appended to the column header title in the returned sets, for example the application of z-score normalization returns a column with header 'origname' + '_nmbr'.
-transformations are recorded with a series of suffixes appended to the column header title in the returned sets, for example the application of z-score normalization returns a column with header 'origname' + '_nmbr'.
-The function provides consistent processing between training data and the column designated for labels if included with the train set.
+The function allows feature engineering methods for the training data, test data, and any column designated for labels if included with the sets.

 In automation, for numerical data, the functions generate a series of derived transformations resulting in multiple child columns, with